 As noted, trust in NGOs is largely based on whether the audience agrees with the cause being promoted.
-However, as set out in Section II, currently, advocacy NGOs message in a way that does not get across to their audience how the causes they promote align with their audience's values or deliver something that they find important.
-In message testing during the focus groups we found that after being shown messages and creative content on the topic of migration that applied the rules of persuasive messaging followed by this guide, participants became more positive and enthusiastic about the NGOs working on that topic.
-The same was true in focus groups in other countries on other topics.
+However, as set out in Section III, currently, advocacy NGOs message in a way that does not get across to their audience how the causes they promote align with their audience's values or deliver something that they find important.
+In message testing during the focus groups, we found that after being shown messages and creative content on specific progressive causes, participants became more positive and enthusiastic about the NGOs working on that topic.

 This sub-section will set out sample messaging on four topics: migration, local environmental protection, access to abortion and marriage equality.
-Only messaging on migration was tested in the focus groups in Croatia.
-For more detail, readers can refer to the separate messaging guide 'Messaging for fair and humane migration policies in Croatia' published alongside this guide.
-Messaging suggested below on local environmental protection is based on messages tested in Hungarian focus groups.
+Messaging suggested below on migration is based on messages tested in the Swedish and Croatian focus groups carried out as part of the same project (and to a lesser extent, the Italian focus groups in relation to access to citizenship).
+Messaging suggested on local environmental protection is based on messages tested in Hungarian focus groups.
 Messaging on the other two topics is drawn from campaigns on those topics from other countries.
-We are confident that the sample messaging on migration would work in a Croatian context to promote more favourable attitudes towards NGOs working on the topic.
-For the other three topics, we are confident that the suggested messaging is much more effective than messaging currently used by advocacy NGOs, but suggest that campaigners use any methods available to them to test their effectiveness.13 The messaging here is not set out in great depth.
-Rather campaigners are referred to additional resources for more detailed guidance.
+We are confident that the suggested messaging is much more effective than messaging currently used by advocacy NGOs, but suggest that campaigners use any methods available to them to test their effectiveness.16 The messaging here is not set out in great depth.
+Rather, campaigners are referred to additional resources for more detailed guidance.